WELCOME TO SURREY NORTH DELTA

 - Contract templates

-We recommend looking at a variety of options when considering your housing needs: MLS® & Real Estate Map | REALTOR.ca; Facebook Marketplace is another popular avenue to find rentals in the local area. |
+Finding a place to liveWe recommend looking at a variety of options when considering your housing needs: MLS® & Real Estate Map | REALTOR.ca; Facebook Marketplace is another popular avenue to find rentals in the local area. |

 BC Services CardThe BC Services Card allows you to access health care and other government services.
 This card is often linked with the BC Driver’s License.
-BC Services Card - Province of British Columbia You will need the BC Services Card in order to access the Provincial Attachment System, which is essential for panel building and management.
-Once you have your BC Services card, we also recommend that you and your family sign up on the Health Connect Registry to find a primary care provider who is attaching. |
+BC Services Card - Province of British Columbia. *You will need the BC Services Card in order to access the Provincial Attachment System, which is essential for panel building and management.
+Once you have your BC Services card, we recommend that you and your family sign up on the Health Connect Registry to find a primary care provider who is accepting new patients.* |

 Driver’s LicenseFind information about obtaining a driver’s license and identification in British Columbia. |

-As you begin this new chapter, know that you are not doing it alone.
-Surrey-North Delta is a community that welcomes you wholeheartedly, values all you bring and genuinely wanted to see you and your family thrive.
+As you begin this new chapter, know that you are not alone.
+Surrey-North Delta is a community that welcomes you wholeheartedly, values all you bring and genuinely wants to see you and your family thrive.
 You are stepping into a region where colleagues, partners and community stand ready to support you, professionally and personally.
 Every journey has moments of uncertainty, but here, you will always find people who believe in your success and are willing to walk alongside you.
 Your choice to build a life and practice in SND is meaningful, not only for the future of patients but for the entire community.
 The road ahead is full of opportunity, and we are excited to be part of your journey as you grow, settle and make Surrey North-Delta your new home.